BOARD OFFICERS

 Angela Chesnut

-Angela Chesnut is the District Director for State Senator John Laird in the 17th District since he was sworn into office on December 7, 2020.
-For four years prior to this appointment she served as Chief of Staff Prior to this appointment, she spent four years as the Chief of Staff for Santa Cruz County Supervisor John Leopold in the 1st Supervisorial District.
+Angela Chesnut is the Chief Development Officer of Janus Santa Cruz.
+Previously, she was the District Director for State Senator John Laird in the 17th District, after spending four years as the Chief of Staff for Santa Cruz County Supervisor John Leopold in the 1st Supervisorial District.

 Angela has led various capital and fundraising campaigns for local nonprofit organizations in Santa Cruz County and Silicon Valley that support the arts, STEM education, ocean conservancy, and healthcare for children.
 She was also a fundraiser for the Obama, Hillary Clinton, and Biden/Harris presidential campaigns both as a bundler and as part of the advance team for the DNC conventions in 2008, 2012, and 2016.